Justice Reinvestment in Pennsylvania

 In 2012, Pennsylvania employed a data-driven Justice Reinvestment approach to reduce corrections spending and reinvest savings in strategies to improve public safety.
 Following this effort, the General Assembly voted unanimously to enact legislation based on a Justice Reinvestment policy framework (Act 122 and Act 196), and as a result of these and other policy reforms, Pennsylvania has experienced a decrease in its state prison population and averted significant corrections costs.

-To build on prior efforts and address challenges related to costs, supervision, and recidivism, state leaders again embarked on a Justice Reinvestment approach in 2015 with intensive technical assistance from The Council of State Governments (CSG) Justice Center and support from The Pew Charitable Trusts and the U.S. Department of Justice’s Bureau of Justice Assistance.
+To build on prior efforts and address challenges related to costs, supervision, and recidivism, state leaders again embarked on a Justice Reinvestment approach in 2015 with intensive technical assistance from the CSG Justice Center and support from The Pew Charitable Trusts and the U.S. Department of Justice’s Bureau of Justice Assistance.

-This effort culminated in new legislation signed into law by Governor Tom Wolf in 2019 that aims to eliminate delays in releasing people with short sentences from prison and streamline the process used to direct people into drug treatment.
+This effort culminated in new legislation signed into law by then-Governor Tom Wolf in 2019 that aimed to eliminate delays in releasing people with short sentences from prison and streamline the process used to direct people into drug treatment.
 The legislation is expected to reduce the state prison population by more than 600 people over 5 years, saving taxpayers an estimated $45 million in corrections costs.
+The DOC is on its way to achieving that goal, with a 20 percent reduction in the prison population since December 2018.
+In 2022, Pennsylvania passed additional legislation resulting from its Justice Reinvestment Initiative efforts that will improve services to victims of crime.